run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build-ports.md

 ## Introduction

- This Quickstart is an extension of [Quickstart Start and Use Interactive Build Workloads](walkthrough-build.md)
+ This Quickstart is an extension of the Quickstart document: [Start and Use Interactive Build Workloads](walkthrough-build.md)

  When starting a container with the Run:AI Command-Line Interface (CLI), it is possible to expose internal ports to the container user.